 Toggle: English / Spanish

 Butazolidin is a nonsteroidal anti-inflammatory drug (NSAID).
-Butazolidin overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Butazolidin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
+This can be by accident or on purpose.

 - Swelling of lower legs, ankles, or feet